 Despite decades of efforts to widen highways and move people from cars to transit, the Bay Area continues to strangle itself in congestion.
 An economic slowdown and rising gas prices might temporarily loosen the flow on the roads.
 But the trends are in the wrong direction:

 There are many reasons for this.
 In our quest for affordable single-family homes, we're moving farther from our jobs.
 The growth in the suburbs means more people are dependent on automobiles for trips that, in urban areas, would be within walking distance or a quick bus ride.
-Automobile travel, despite increasing gas prices, is still cheap enough that most will jump in their cars rather
+Automobile travel, despite increasing gas prices, is still cheap enough that most will jump in their cars rather than wait for a bus or train.

 Simply put, we're failing in our effort to get people out of their cars.
 We're part of a state and a nation struggling to find a way off the road to self-destruction.
 Gov. Schwarzenegger is calling for cutting carbon dioxide and other gases by about 25 percent by 2020.
 That would require a major shift in our travel habits.